Julie Syme: Other community roles

 Syme has been a trustee of the Kaikōura Education Trust, the secretary for the Kaikōura Royal New Zealand Returned and Services' Association from 2008 to 2016, and foundation secretary of the Kaikōura Community Theatre.
 She has also supported the local branch of the Plunket Society, Playcentre, Red Cross, and the Presbyterian Church.
 Syme has also been the secretary of the Community Hall Committee and president of the Kaikōura Garden Club.

 Honours and awards

-In the 2018 New Year Honours, Syme was awarded the Queen's Service Medal, for services to the community.
-Syme saied about the award, "You don’t do things for reward.
-You just do things because you get pleasure from making a difference in your community."
+In the 2018 New Year Honours, Syme was awarded the Queen's Service Medal for services to the community.
+Syme said about the award, "You don’t do things for reward.
+You just do things because you get pleasure from making a difference in your community".

 Personal life

 Syme studied at the Dunedin College of Education in 1962.
 She and her husband Melville have been farmers.
+In 2024, Melville and Julie Syme granted a public access strip easement over their property on the peninsula to provide enduring legal access for a popular walking track from Jimmy Armers beach.